isomerpages/enterprisesg-sac/_services/Accreditation Services/Laboratories.md

 ### Process
 Upon receiving the accreditation application, the secretariat will send a quotation to the laboratory and arrange for a initial assessment.
 This assessment is conducted by a team of qualified assessors, comprising of a Team Leader and Technical Assessor(s).
 When the laboratory has demonstrated compliance with our requirements, it will be recommended for accreditation.
 Once approved, SAC will grant a certificate of accreditation.
 The detailed description of the type of assessment is stipulated in SAC-SINGLAS-001, Accreditation Process.

-**(Note: SAC staff will conduct the Preliminary Assessment, except for the Calibration &amp; Measurement field, in which case a technical assessor will be engaged for the assessment.)**

 The schematic diagram of the accreditation process is described below:
 ![Accreditation Process](/images/services/sac-accreditation-process-flowchart.jpg)